macswg/mac_test_patterner/README.md

 This is a pixel map generator for creating custom .png images with pixel-accurate test patterns for LED walls and projection surfaces.

+*Note - "SgLedTestPatern_v9_1.py" is depreciated and will eventually be removed.
+The functionality is integrated into "TestPatternMakerX.py"

 As of Jan 2022 the software is command line interface only and because it is python code, it requires python to be installed.

 The program is writted in Python 3.9